indiana-university/rivet-docs/content/components/overlays/alerts.md

 {{< /example >}}

 {{< alert variant="info" title="More form validation tips" >}}
-For more information on techniques for better from validation UX, [see this list of form validation tips](../../forms/text-input/#form-validation-tips).
+For more information on techniques for better form validation UX, [see this list of form validation tips](../../forms/text-input/#form-validation-tips).
 {{< /alert >}}

 When using a standalone inline alert with a group of inputs, make sure to add the `aria-describedby` attribute to **each input** (in this case radio buttons) that is invalid.
 The `aria-describedy` by value should correspond to a matching `id` attribute on the `.rvt-inline-alert__message` element.